Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 Use it as your daily fanny pack, hook it on the handlebars of your bike, or fill it with toiletries for a functional Dopp kit.
 The 2.6L capacity will hold plenty of gear, and the DWR exterior finish gives it water-resistant protection.
 It’s a great choice for fanny pack aficionados looking for a quality made-in-the-USA option.

-For adventurers who don’t fear water, be it rivers or snow, the Dry Tour Lumbar Pack ($180) may be the best option.
+For adventurers who don’t fear water, the Dry Tour Lumbar Pack ($180) may be the best option.
 From Mountainsmith, the Dry Tour is a waterproof lumbar pack with a roomy interior pocket and thick, comfortable pads that feel great all day long.

-This one is minimal in design, with a central pocket, a smaller pocket inside, and one last small exterior pocket.
-And it’s submergible thanks to waterproof zippers and fabric.
+This one is minimal in design with a central pocket, a smaller pocket inside, and one last small exterior pocket.
+And it’s submersible, thanks to waterproof zippers and fabric.

 Mountainsmith markets the Dry Tour for fishing and water-laden activities.
 But the pack carries so great that it hasn’t stopped us from taking it on multipitch rock climbs, hikes, and splitboard tours.